-At the request of the Board, the Committee undertook an external audit tender for the 2013 Audit.
+To ensure good corporate governance and at the request of the Board, the Committee undertook an external audit tender for the 2013 Audit.
 Notifications seeking expressions of interest from suitably qualified accounting firms were placed in the press during the second half of 2012, and the Committee established an Audit Tender Selection Committee, which comprised Ms Catherine Woods, Non-Executive Director and Chairman of the Audit Committee, Mr Tom Foley, Non-Executive Director and Member of the Audit Committee, Mr Bernard Byrne, Executive Director, the Acting Chief Financial Officer, the Chief Risk Officer, the Chief Operating Officer, the Group Internal Auditor and the Head of Finance, AIB Group (UK) p.l.c.